Awards & Grants

 This award recognizes either (1) an individual who is not a professional educator who has made a significant contribution to the cause of public education or (2) an organization/company outside the field of education that has made an outstanding contribution in the field of education.
 Nominations are accepted from any TSTA member, local association, region, or other recognized TSTA group.
 The nomination form and supporting documentation should be returned to: Friend of Education Award Committee, c/o TSTA CEG, 316 West 12th Street, Austin, Texas 78701.

-Social Justice Patriot Award for Public (Deadline: December 1)
+Social Justice Patriot Award (Deadline: first Monday in March)

 This award recognizes Texas educators, TSTA local and regional associations, and other individuals or associations who are friends of education for distinguished service and contributions in promoting and/or encouraging professional and human rights activities.
 Return the nomination form to: Social Justice Patriot Award Committee, c/o TSTA CEG, 316 West 12th Street, Austin, Texas 78701.